 I’m considering creating a ‘box of mess’ and hiding it somewhere.
 Maybe in the garage.
 Any better ideas?

-7. The things you’re not sure what to do about
+7. Things you can find when decluttering – the ones you’re not sure what to do about

 These are not even sentimental items as such, but they are maybe things that were given to you by someone – maybe a family member.
 Things you feel you should keep as keepsakes maybe?